Git Quick Start Guide

 The file will have its original line endings in your working directory

-It will clone B, then you’ll go into B’s directory, change the version record to the desired commit, and then add/commit as usual.
+This will clone B, then go into B’s directory, change the version record to your desired commit, and then add/commit it.

 1